 A large bubble of high-pressure air is created by the airgun.
 The air in the region below the piston is slowly released into the water.
 The air in the control chamber was compressed when the piston moved upward.
 The air in the control chamber now expands, forcing the piston downward and resealing the firing chamber.
 The source is ready to be prepared for another firing.

-The air released by an airgun produces a loud sound.
+The formation of the bubble produces a loud sound that penetrates the ocean floor.
 The characteristic sound produced when an airgun fires is shown below.
 There are three parts to the sound: (1) the direct arrival which is the sound produced when the airgun first releases the bubble, (2) the surface reflection which is a reflection of the direct arrival sound off the sea surface, and (3) the bubble pulses which are produced as the bubble expands and contracts.

 The airguns in an array cannot be placed in exactly the same location, so they are spread out over a small area.
 How the array is designed depends on what layers of the seafloor are being studied.
 Scientists are interested in layers of the seafloor that are at greater depths than those of interest to oil and gas explorers.
 Because of this, scientists tend to use a small number of large volume airguns in order for the sound to penetrate deep into the seafloor.
 The oil and gas industry is interested in shallower layers, so they design their air-gun arrays with a large number of small volume airguns.

-Airguns primarily produce sound at low frequencies (between 10-500 Hz); however, high frequency noise is also created.
+Airguns primarily produce sound at low frequencies (between 10-500 Hz).
+Lower level, higher frequency sounds (up to 20 kHz) may also be created, and they do not travel as far (see Why does sound get weaker as it travels?).
 A small airgun that releases 0.16 Liters of air can create source amplitudes up to 216 dB peak at 1 meter.
 A large airgun that releases 32.8 Liters of air can have a source level of up to 232 dB peak at 1 meter (Richardson et al., 1995).

 Additional Links on DOSITS